 What’s in a name?
 Well, sometimes everything.
 I firmly believe that having picked the right name brought us eventually to The Piano Man Jazz Club, and allowed us to have the impact that no other name would.
 It also built the brand in our minds for us.

 To faith, onward & upward

 TPMJC was a make or break situation for us.
 We were facing major problems in both our smaller cafes, and were on the verge of exiting the F&B game (I was ready to go back to a 9-5 and pay off my debts accumulated over time).
 But we wanted to give it one more chance, no holds barred.
 To build a property with no one’s interference and run it the way that we believed it could run.
 It was scary, it still is.
 We took out a massive loan, reached out to build as strong a team as we could, created a concept that was relatively unheard of in the market, and hit play.
 Many people told us that a model like this would never run.
-But here we are, three years old, with past performances from the likes of Kekko Fornarelli, Malika Tirolien, and Worldservice Project, on the verge of the 4th edition of our annual jazz festival, and with our next club in the books.
+But here we are, three years old, with past performances from the likes of Kekko Fornarelli, Malika Tirolien, and Worldservice Project, our annual jazz festival on a roll, and our next club having just opened in Gurgaon.

 This is a stressful business, and tough, and results in many sleepless night, but I feel proud of what we’ve been able to achieve so far, and I know there is a much longer path ahead of us than behind.